Skip to main content

 What Are Wooden Sheds?

 Wooden sheds are probably what you picture when you think of a traditional shed.
 They have a classic look and feel.
 You can build them out of things like cedar, pine, treated lumber, etc. They are usually created by using framing lumber and pressure-treated plywood to create that traditional wood appeal.
-Let’s look at the pros and cons of a wooden shed, more in depth, though.
+When comparing them to resin, vinyl and metal sheds, their biggest pro is that wood sheds can be customized.
+So, you can easily add things like shelving, lofts, ramps, etc. Wood sheds do require a lot of maintenance, though, like sealing, staining, pest control and even rot prevention that other sheds don’t need.
+Let’s look at the pros and cons of a wooden shed, more in depth.

 Pros of Wooden Sheds